 Shopping for souvenirs, clothing, arts and crafts and other items is another of this town’s many attractions.
 The main drag is lining up with shops offering all kinds of things, from expensive jewelry to budget gifts.

 Dining opportunities abound.
-You can find Peruvian, Oriental, seafood, Mediterranean — the assortment of restaurants is unmatched by any city outside San Jose.
+You can find Peruvian, Oriental, seafood, and the Mediterranean — the assortment of restaurants is unmatched by any city outside San Jose.

 The main thing to remember about Jaco is that this is a party town, almost all year long.
 During high season, you will find plenty of people in the streets and bars until dawn, while others prefer to watch the sunrise from the shelter of a palm tree on the beach.
 (If you want to avoid the hustle and bustle, get a room on the south end rather than near the heart of the action, which starts just south of the Best Western.)